Experienced Portland Amputation Injury Attorney

 If you have suffered the devastating loss of a limb due to someone else’s negligence, our Maine amputation injury attorneys at Goldberg & Loren are here to provide the help and support you need.

 When facing the challenges associated with an amputation injury, it’s important to understand your legal options.
-Our experienced personal injury attorneys in Portland, Maine, can guide you through the process and help you pursue financial compensation claims for your losses, including medical expenses, emotional distress, lost earnings, physical pain and suffering, and more.
+Our Portland personal injury attorneys can guide you through the process and help you pursue financial compensation claims for your losses, including medical expenses, emotional distress, lost earnings, physical pain and suffering, and more.

 If you or a loved one has experienced a loss of limb due to someone else’s negligence, contact us today for a free consultation to learn more about how we can help you navigate the legal process and obtain the justice and compensation you deserve.